Human Design Variables: 4 arrows and the working world

 • Anxious: Anxiousness refers to the increasing uncertainty in decision-making processes, exacerbated by the rapid spread of information, which can lead to paralysis or irrational reactions.

-• Non-linear: Non-linearity describes a phenomenon in which cause and effect can no longer be directly related.
+• Non-linear: Non-linearity describes a phenomenon in which cause and effect can no longer be directly linked.
 Non-linear systems are characterised by unpredictable and often disproportionate reactions to seemingly minor actions.

 • Incomprehensible: This term refers to the increasing complexity and incomprehensibility of events or decisions that are characterised by an overload of information and a high level of complexity of the underlying systems.